mkatm4th/Recurrence-and-Permutations/README.md

 Overall, even if it didn’t turn out all bad, I don’t think it reflects my best work.
 Because of time constraints, I had to set aside a lot of my usual scrutiny and make compromises I really didn’t want to—sometimes drifting from the original intent of making an engaging experience behind the project.
-Unfortunately, the limited post-production time really affected the final video quality.
-But, not all in the negative, it also taught me a valuable lesson for future projects.
+The limited post-production time really affected the final video quality, but at least I can say it taught me a lesson I'll take for future projects.
+Not all in the negative, though, as I previously said, the basework here is still pretty alright.
+I'd still advise taking a look at the unused animations—I've made them to be pretty self-explanatory.
 Anyway, if you’re reading this—thank you for checking out my video!
 I hope that, despite its flaws, you still ended up learning something new.

 — Sincerely,